hunterparks/JustDoIt/README.md

 # JustDoIt
-A little bit of motivation for any occasion
+A little bit of motivation for any occasion!

+MORE INFORMATION TO COME!!!